refinedev/refine/documentation/docs/router-integrations/next-js/index.md

 If you want to achieve the legacy behavior or want to have more control over the unhandled routes, you can use the catch-all route.
 For more information, you can check the [Next.js documentation for catch-all route](https://nextjs.org/docs/routing/dynamic-routes#optional-catch-all-routes).

-You can use **Refine**'s authentication hooks and the `authProvider` to check if the user is authenticated or not and redirect them to the login page.
+You can use Refine's authentication hooks and the `authProvider` to check if the user is authenticated or not and redirect them to the login page.
 This check can be done on the client-side or server-side.

 **Client Side**